manpagez: man pages & more

 includes the port number if anything but default.

-tinue" to ask the server for an "OK" message before it proceeds
+"100-continue" to ask the server for an "OK" message before it

-with sending the data part of the post.
-If the POSTed data
+proceeds with sending the data part of the post.
+If the posted

-amount is deemed "small", libcurl will not use this header.
+data amount is deemed "small", libcurl does not use this header.

 Customizing Operations